Claudio Recabarren Madrid—Pianist. Organist. Composer.

 - Presented solo piano project “Emerges Misteriosamente” playing piano.

-- While in Spain, recorded and edited “Arcturus Pucará” with Claudio Recabarren Trío.
+- recorded and edited in Spain “Arcturus Pucará” with Claudio Recabarren Trío.

-- Moved to Spain where he lived for 10 years, writing music to the documentary Bosque Hueco, Buscando la Luz, and Hijos del Sol.
+- Writing music to the documentary Bosque Hueco, Buscando la Luz, and Hijos del Sol.

 - Presented solo piano project “Fifth Dimension”.